acolote1998/gh-contributions-counter/readme.md

 ## 👥 Users

-The list of tracked users is defined in `listOfUsers.ts`:
+The list of tracked users is defined in `util/listOfUsers.ts`:

 ```ts
 export const users: UserType[] = [